-It’s the time of year for tending to leaves and tidying our gardens for a long winters rest.
-The truth is though, our gardens don’t rest.
-The fallen leaves and decaying plant material are providing nourishment for next year’s growth by decomposing and putting nutrients back in the soil.
-Hence why not doing a thorough garden cleanup makes a good deal of sense.
+Hello fellow readers, It’s the time of year for tending to leaves and tidying our gardens for a long winter’s rest.
+The truth is, though, our gardens don’t rest.
+The fallen leaves and decaying plant material provide nourishment for next year’s growth by decomposing and putting nutrients back in the soil.
+Hence, not doing a thorough garden cleanup makes a good deal of sense.